craigbruenderman/blog/content/posts/github-part-1/index.md

 ![](/images/git-init.png)

+Note that my prompt shows the file path of the repo, along with the green text **master**.
+This indicates which **branch** of the repo I'm in and will be discussed more.

 ![](/images/git-tree.png)

 Easy enough, we can see that it created a hidden .git directory with a handful of files and sub-directories.
 This is how an empty Git repo initially begins, and there is currently nothing that for it to keep track of.